campusrope/campusrope/README.md

 ## Introduction

-### "Social network has eroded all the barriers between an artist and a consumer through which consumers can themselves be the artist, creating a dynamic relationship between the two."

 This project is licenced under GNU GPL V3 which gurantees the four freedoms that every user should have:

 - the freedom to use the software for any purpose,